kjendrzyca/kjendrzyca.github.io/_posts/2017-01-31-how-to-be-a-better-over-engineer.md

 Do all this to build a trust in you.

-3) If you are a senior or lead developer, remind them of that.
+3) If you are a senior or lead developer, remind them of that

 Sometimes people forget their place.
 You should use your authority.
 I know you don't want to be a prick but sometimes you need to suffer to make your team better.

 Maybe they will finally learn something and thank you one day.

-4) Use clever talk if you don't have the experience.
+4) Use clever talk if you don't have the experience

 "Fake it till you make it" they say.
 And that's what you should do.